| |||||||||

 দৈন্য, আত্মনিবেদন, গোপ্তৃত্বে বরণ ।

-pratisthasa asi' hrdaya dusibe "My heart will become polluted by the desire for fame and I will end up in hell."
-If I start thinking that I am a Vaishnav, then I will end up in hell.
+pratisthasa asi’, hrdaya dusibe, ‘My heart will become polluted with the desire for prestige, and I will end up in hell.’
+(Sri Kalyan-kalpataru, Srila Bhaktivinod Thakur) If I start thinking that I am a Vaishnav, I will end up in hell.
 As I wrote in the fourth volume of Guidance, one does not become a disciple just by taking initiation.
-You take initiation, and after that you do not keep connection with your guru, do not practise anything, never think about the temple or anything—you think that you have taken initiation and got everything.
-Do you think you can pass the graduation exams just by getting admitted to a school?
-You can understand it yourself.
-Moreover, when you start going to school, do you stop at passing the fourth grade exams or do you continue to study at high school, college, university, etc.?
-You do not pass the exams just by getting enrolled.
+You take initiation, and after that you do not keep connection with your guru, do not practise anything, never think about the temple or anything – you think that you have taken initiation and got everything.
+Do you think that you can pass the graduation exams just by getting admitted to a school?
+You can understand it yourselves.
+Moreover, when you start going to school, do you stop at passing the fourth grade exams or do you continue to study at high school, college, university, and so on?
+You do not pass exams just by getting enrolled.
 It is necessary to study.
-There is a saying in English, "Practise makes perfect."
-You may be able to play the mridanga well or sing kirtans well, but if you do not practise it for four-six months, you will forget how to do it.
+There is a saying in English, ‘Practise makes perfect.’
+You may be able to play the mridanga well or sing kirtans well, but if you do not practise it for four–six months, you will forget how to do it.
 If you are a good cook but do not cook for several months, you will forget how to cook.
-It is necessary to practise.
+It is necessary to practise constantly.

 — : • : —